 I was listening to a podcast where the guy who did Bruce Almighty got interviewed and I picked up some ideas that made me think about how I live.

-When we compete.
-The word compete comes from to strive with.
+The word compete originally means to strive with.

 You (I’m talking to myself) need to look at your attitude.

 The greatest hunter shares his catch with his family.

 The hunters see their community as an extension of your family.

 Jesus made believers see other believers as brothers and sisters and we are called to love our neighbor as ourselves.

 It was just brought to my attention with this language.

 Whenever I am thinking of hoarding or unnecessarily accumulating I am not thinking like a hunter.

 As a result, I forsake my abilities and my faith because I put my trust in my wealth both figuratively and literally.

 I need to continuously pare down and apply minimalist practices to make space for my purpose and things that make me happier.